fish-shell/fish-shell/doc_src/interactive.rst

 The pager can be navigated with the arrow keys, :kbd:`pageup` / :kbd:`pagedown`, :kbd:`tab` or :kbd:`shift-tab`.
 Pressing :kbd:`ctrl-s` (the ``pager-toggle-search`` binding - :kbd:`/` in vi mode) opens up a search menu that you can use to filter the list.

-Fish provides some general purpose completions, like for commands, variable names, usernames or files.
+fish provides some general purpose completions, like for commands, variable names, usernames or files.

 It also provides a large number of program specific scripted completions.
 Most of these completions are simple options like the ``-l`` option for ``ls``, but a lot are more advanced.
 For example: